-6. If percentage will be applied for scholarship such as Sibling/Family scholarship and Regent scholarship, it will be applied to tuition only and all kinds of fee is not included for scholarship.
+6. If the percentage will be applied for scholarship such as Sibling/Family scholarship and Regent scholarship, it will be applied to tuition only along with all other fees are not included for scholarship.

 B. Types of Scholarship

 1. President's Scholarship